DFNaiff/FieldBillard/README.md

-A simulator for something resembling billard balls, except for continuous field (think physics without magnetics, only electrostatics, and positive charges).
+A simulator for something resembling billard balls, except for continuous field (think physics without magnetism, only electrostatics, and positive charges).
 Built on PyTorch mostly.

 Mostly a toy project done from boredom.